dongmengxi/dongmengxi.github.io/_pages/publications.md

 author_profile: true
 ---

 I am interested in the existence and uniqueness of solutions to a variety of Monge-Ampère type equations that come from the study of convex bodies.
-Solutions to these PDEs (with minimal possible regularity) lead to the reconstruction of convex bodies when different types of geometric measures are prescribed.
+Solutions to these PDEs lead to the reconstruction of convex bodies when different types of geometric measures are prescribed.
 In convex geometry, they are known as Minkowski-type problems.

 The techniques I use include calculus of variation, geometric flow, method of continuity, and degree theory.